spenserblack/dotfiles-starter/README.md

 - Adding your repository to `$PATH`
 - Making aliases or symlinks (`ln -s path/to/dotfiles/register.sh ~/.local/bin/dotfiles-register`)

+Also, feel free to modify any of the scripts or this `README.md` once you've cloned your new dotfiles repository.
+It is, after all, your repository.

 On Windows, the implementation is done by batch files (the `*.cmd` files) calling PowerShell scripts (the `*.ps1` files).
 Unfortunately, this may result in the PowerShell scripts not getting called due to an execution policy error.
 Read the error